By Bob Difley

-SmartPlug Systems’ 30A/125V Retrofit Kit includes everything needed to safeguard against this and other dangerous shore power situations.
-Its easy-to-use design provides over 20 times the metal-to-metal surface contact to safely and efficiently transfer maximum electrical power.
+SmartPlug Systems’ Retrofit Kits include everything needed to safeguard against this and other dangerous shore power situations.
+Its easy-to-use design provides more than 20 times the metal-to-metal surface contact to safely and efficiently transfer maximum electrical power.

 Replacing an inlet and connector is straightforward and requires only common household tools.
 Instructional videos on the process are available here.

-The 30A/125V Retrofit Kit includes an inlet and connector and is easily installed using an existing cable.
-Improved wire guides and a new mechanical cord restraint are recent improvements.
+The Retrofit Kits include an inlet and connector and are easily installed using an existing cable.
 The inlet typically uses the existing mounting hole pattern.
 It comes in four trim colors: black, white, grey and stainless steel.